Spring Registration Open!

 Weeklong Summer Courses

-Get into the studio for five full days of creative productivity, away from your usual interruptions.
+Get into the studio for five full days of productivity.

-Weeklong courses are intended for dedicated artists looking to work in a studio environment.
-You will participate in group discussions and critiques that will deepen your understanding of your work and how others interpret it.
+Weeklong Personal Interest courses provide committed artists with dedicated time and space in a studio environment.
+In addition to course content and open studio time, you will participate in group discussions and critiques that will deepen your understanding of your work and how others interpret it.

 All skill levels are welcome.